belastingdienst/opr-paas/docs/administrators-guide/capabilities.md

       ...
     ```

-You can also return a list and create multiple keys (number suffix).
+You can also specify a list in the .Template spec and create multiple keys (number suffix).

 This would create 3 keys: